cubinCheese/Product-Microservices-Aggregator/README.md

 Final Aggregation
 If Item Info = 404, return 404 to client.
 (No product.)If Item Info = 200 and Stock = 200, return merged information.If Item Info = 200 and Stock = 404, return 200 with  available: 0

+## /clientd/client.py
+- Feel free to simply run this file, as it includes the three test cases mentioned.

 ## Aggregator Endpoint Test Cases

 **1. Item Info = 404 (No product)**